myMartek/stream-deck-fs-symbols-icons/README.md

 # Building Locally

-This package gets all its icons from Apples original repository [SF Symbols 3.2](https://developer.apple.com/sf-symbols/)
+This package gets all its icons from Apples original repository [SF Symbols 3.2](https://developer.apple.com/sf-symbols/) I have removed the basic "number" icons intentionally.

 ## Install dependencies
 After cloning this repo, install dependencies by running: